-- a.
-Governmental Funds Governmental Funds are those through which most governmental functions are financed.
+a.
+Governmental Funds - Governmental Funds are those through which most governmental functions are financed.
 The acquisition, use and balances of expendable financial resources and the related liabilities are accounted for through governmental funds.
 The measurement focus of the governmental funds is upon determination of financial position and changes in financial position.
 The major governmental fund of the commission is the General Fund.

-The General Fund constitutes the primary operating fund of the Commission and is used to account for and report all financial resources except those required to be accounted for in other funds. - b.
-Fiduciary Funds (Not Included in Government-Wide Financial Statements) Fiduciary funds are used to account for assets held by the Commission in an agency capacity on behalf of others.
+The General Fund constitutes the primary operating fund of the Commission and is used to account for and report all financial resources except those required to be accounted for in other funds.